Gauravshukl/AutoHosp-MobileApp/README.md

 # Flutter-application  📱 -
-it is an flutter application build for all compatible devices android,web,macos and ios.
+- It is an flutter application build for all compatible devices android,web,macos and ios.
-These Application made in a way so that user an control the IOT devices from anywhere without the regional restrictions.
+- These Application made in a way so that user an control the IOT devices from anywhere without the regional restrictions.
 # 📱 Technologies / Tools used for building this app includes:
 - Android Studio / VS code
 - Flutter/Dart